-When it comes to performance, we use a formatted UHS-1 card and shoot in both raw and JPEG (if available).
+When it comes to performance, we use a formatted SD card (either UHS-1 speed or UHS-II depending on the model) and shoot in both raw and JPEG (if available).
 For burst shooting tests, we dial in our regular test settings (1/250 sec, ISO 200, continuous AF) and shoot a series of frames in front of a stopwatch to see if it lives up to its claimed speeds.
-We'll also look at how quickly the buffers clears and repeat the test for both raw and JPEG files.
+We'll also look at how quickly the buffer clears and repeat the test for both raw and JPEG files.

 In various lighting conditions, we also test the camera's different autofocus modes (including Face and Eye AF) in single point, area and continuous modes.
 We also shoot a range of photos of different styles (portrait, landscape, low light, macro/close-up) in raw and JPEG to get a sense of metering and its sensor's ability to handle noise and resolve fine detail.